yuntianf/Longcell-pre/README.md

 2. gene bed annotation: should be an RDS of a dataframe, including all interested genes.
 If no special requirement, the `gene_bed.rds` output from step1 can be directly used
 3. output file name

 The output `sub_cell_gene_exon_count.*.txt` is generally the same as `sub_cell_gene_splice_count.*.txt`, except for the representation of isoforms.

-### optional step7: build splice object
+### optional step7: save the data for Longcell
 ```
-Rscript ./spliceob/ExonList2SpliceOb.R $outdir/cell_gene_exon_count/cell_gene_exon_count.txt $outdir/cell_gene_exon_count/splice_ob.rds
+Rscript ./spliceob/saveExonList.R $outdir/cell_gene_exon_count/cell_gene_exon_count.txt $outdir/cell_gene_exon_count/
 ```
-As storing the isoform expression for each single cell as a long table is memory costing, here we transform it into a R S4 object, which is also the interface for downstream alternative splicing analysis.

 #### parameters
 __required__:
-1. input file: output folder from step6
+1. input file: output file from step6
-3. output file name
+3. output folder

+This step stores the single cell isoform expression as a sparse matrix to save memory, which is also the input format for Longcell.

 For the tutorial of downstream alternative splicing analysis, please refer to the vignette: